minorua/Qgis2threejs/docs/source/ExportSettings.rst

 ~~~

 You can select a DEM layer from 1-band rasters loaded in QGIS using
 ``Add Raster Layer`` (GDAL provider).
-Selected DEM layer is used as the
+Selected DEM layer is used to
-reference for z positions of vector objects.
+calculate z positions of vector objects.
 You can also select a flat
 plane at zero altitude.

 Resampling